Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Technically yes — they're independent.
 Some customers run parallel infrastructure for risk diversification (different IPs, different DNS, different vendors).
 The simpler architecture is picking one and going.

 Mailforge is a real competitor with a real product.
-ColdRelay differentiates on pricing transparency, deliverability guarantee, and the operational discipline around blocklist monitoring + per-record DNS health.
+ColdRelay differentiates on pricing transparency, deliverability guarantee, the operational discipline around blocklist monitoring + per-record DNS health, and a published tenant isolation model that uses isolated Azure tenants per workspace.